Game on: in Indian online adventure, players decide fate of trafficked child

-CHENNAI, India, Nov 17 (Thomson Reuters Foundation) - The mission is to save a teenage girl’s life.
+CHENNAI, India (Thomson Reuters Foundation) - The mission is to save a teenage girl’s life.
 The weapons are informed choices and taking a stand, while at the end the player is asked to take a pledge to help children in real life.

 In “(UN)TRAFFICKED”, a new Indian online game, the aim is to prevent a 13-year-old girl from being trafficked into child slavery.